coin-or/balans/CONTRIBUTING.md

 ## Getting help

 If you have other questions about this project, please [open an issue](https://github.com/coin-or/balans/issues).
-To reach the Fidelity OSPO directly, please email [serdark@cs.brown.edu](mailto:serdark@cs.brown.edu).